intermediatedevelopers/config/README.md

 - keep in mind that you will need to run  `npm init` as well as `eslint --init` in the root directory of your project for ESLint to work

     - TODO:  figure out a solution for a global config

+- also need a `jsconfig.json` file located in project root

+    - TODO: figure out a solution for global config

 ## Install zsh